nicko101/Enterprise-Architecture-Story/Solutions_Architecture/PoC and Validation/PKI-App Proxy-NDES/README.md

 ---

 ## Technical Strategy
-The goal of this deployment is to allow Microsoft Intune to deliver SCEP profiles to mobile and remote endpoints without direct internet exposure of internal PKI services.

 ### SCEP Profile Configuration (Intune)
 The SCEP profile within Microsoft Intune is the "instruction set" for the endpoint.
 The following configuration captures the integration with the Azure App Proxy External URL and the specific certificate attributes required for hybrid trust.